Discovery of a Supercluster in the eROSITA Final Equatorial Depth Survey: X-ray Properties, Radio Halo, and Double Relics: Discussion and Conclusions

-This work demonstrates the potential of SRG/eROSITA for not only mapping the large scale structure of the Universe, but also probing the detailed physical properties of their members.
-Assuming the Planck cosmology, our simulations (Comparat et al. in prep.) show that the number of superclusters with at least 5 members, using the definition of supercluster in Sect.~\ref{sec:supercluster_definition}, that is expected to be detected in the eROSITA\_DE area (the part of the sky that will be analyzed by the German eROSITA consortium, i.e. Galactic $l > 180 \textrm{~deg}$) at the final eROSITA all-sky survey (eRASS8) depth is 463, comprising a total of 3071 clusters.
-Comparing the properties of these clusters embedded in superclusters with a general population of clusters of galaxies ($\sim 10^{5}$ of them are expected to be detected) observed in the X-ray, optical, and radio observations will allow us to statistically investigate the environmental influence of the large scale structure on the evolution of these clusters of galaxies.
+This work demonstrates the potential of SRG/eROSITA for not only mapping the large-scale structure of the Universe, but also probing the detailed physical properties of clusters embedded in the cosmic web that form superclusters.
+Assuming the Planck cosmology, our simulations (Comparat et al. in prep.) show that the number of superclusters with at least five members ---using the definition of supercluster in Sect.~\ref{sec:supercluster_definition}--- that is expected to be detected in the eROSITA\_DE area (the part of the sky that will be analyzed by the German eROSITA consortium, i.e., Galactic $l > 180 \textrm{~deg}$) at the final eROSITA all-sky survey (eRASS8) depth is 463, comprising a total of 3071 clusters.
+Comparing the properties of these clusters embedded in superclusters with a general population of clusters of galaxies ($\sim 10^{5}$ of them are expected to be detected) observed in the X-ray, optical, and radio observations will allow us to statistically investigate the environmental influence of the large-scale structure on the evolution of these clusters of galaxies.

 \begin{acknowledgement} The authors thank Joachim Trumper for useful discussions and comments on the manuscript.
 This work is based on data from eROSITA, the primary instrument aboard SRG, a joint Russian-German science mission supported by the Russian Space Agency (Roskosmos), in the interests of the Russian Academy of Sciences represented by its Space Research Institute (IKI), and the Deutsches Zentrum f{\"{u}}r Luft und Raumfahrt (DLR).
 The SRG spacecraft was built by Lavochkin Association (NPOL) and its subcontractors, and is operated by NPOL with support from the Max Planck Institute for Extraterrestrial Physics (MPE).